DrCWO/Acourate-for-miniSharc-from-miniDSP-Ltd/README.md

 The example and the provided documentation in the *doc* folder are for a passive speaker setup only.
 The script also can provide corrections for active two-way systems with even better phase correction in the lower frequency range but for this the setup is a bit more complicated.
-For information regarding please send a personal mail.
+For information regarding this please send a personal mail.